thenamelessdev/RoValra-firefox/README.md

 It downloads the RoValra source code, builds it and runs the CLI tool on it

 Then it zips it to converted.zip

+### All are RoValra features here?

+There are some Chrome only APIs that RoValra uses.
+Here is a list of them:

+- chrome.storage.session
+- chrome.declarativeNetRequest.updateDynamicRules
+- chrome.declarativeNetRequest.updateEnabledRulesets